napoleonstanley316/redux_pizza_parlor/to-do-list.md

   [ ] not appear in the nav bar ('/admin')
   [ ] display name, time, and completed orders

+[ ] need two reducers
+  [ ] one for pizza items ordered 'pizzaReducer'
+  [ ] one for customer info
+  'infoReducer'

 # Server
 [ ] three tables
   [ ] list of pizzas - pizza menu